-I am Lorenzo, a data scientist with a strong interest in social science and cultural studies, researching how Information and Communication Technology (ICT) is influencing human behaviour.
+I am Lorenzo, a data scientist with a strong interest in social science and cultural studies, researching how Information and Communication Technology (ICT) is affecting human life.

 I am currently (2018-) a PhD Student at the Music Technology Group (MTG) of the University Pompeu Fabra (UPF) in Barcelona, part of the MIR (Music Information Research) lab, working under the supervision of Dr. Emilia Gómez and Dr. Carlos Castillo.
 My current research is at the intersection between Music Information Retrieval and Social Computing, exploring how music recommendation diversity is impacting our socio-cultural system.